 The Nationals lost another one-run game falling to 11-19 in those outcomes this season.
-This one particularly stings because Jeremy Hellickson was throwing a no-hitter when he was removed from the game at 5 2/3 innings, and he handed over bases loaded to Sammy Solis after Hellickson walked three-in-a-row.
+This one particularly stings because Jeremy Hellickson was throwing a no-hitter when he was removed from the game at 5 2/3 innings, and he handed over bases loaded to Sammy Solis after Hellickson walked three-in-a-row, and immediately Solis gave up a 2-run single and eventually was charged with another run earning him a blown-save and a loss.
 The opportunities were there early and often for the Washington Nationals, but the key hits scored only one run each.
 The Nationals had 9 hits, 1 HBP, plus 2 walks and only scored 2 runs.
 It is the same old story of missed opportunities and questionable managing/coaching.

 “We’ve just got to get better, fundamentally better,” manager Davey Martinez said.
 “That’s the key.
 We can’t make those little mistakes.
 Because when you’re playing a team that’s good, it’s gonna cost you.
 And it did today.”

 Some would say that lineup formation does not matter but “who” is in your lineup should.
 Dave Martinez went with Ryan Zimmerman who was a career 0-15 against the Cubs starter Kyle Hendricks and now 0-18 after Zimmerman’s 0-3 while stranding 4-runners before he was pulled early in the game.
 Conversely, Mark Reynolds is a career .800 hitter against Hendricks with 2-walks in 7 plate appearances.
 Who do you choose?
 Dave Martinez is the manager and chose to go with Zimmerman who has been hitting well recently and especially against left-handed pitchers (Hendricks is right-handed).